Posts

 Your best next step is to contact us and schedule a Cloud Advsior session.
 We will review your current subscription and usage, discuss your options and costs, and recommend a preferred solution that best fits your business’ needs, priorities, and budgets.
 For most, the choice will be which Google Workspace subscription is best.
 For some, particularly those still using MS Office desktop applications, switching platforms to Microsoft 365 may provide a better alternative.
 Our team is here to listen, understand, guide, and execute.
 Let our expertise inform your decisions and support your actions and goals.

-Best PracticesAccording to a recent survey* of IT service providers, ransomware attack downtime costs 23 times more than requested ransom.
+Cyber ProtectionAccording to a recent survey* of IT service providers, ransomware attack downtime costs 23 times more than requested ransom.
 The average ransom for small and midsize businesses (SMBs) victims jumped 37% to $5,900 from 2018 to 2019.
-The average cost of ransomware downtime jumped from $46,800 to $141,000, and increase of more than 200%.
+And lastly, the average cost of ransomware downtime jumped from $46,800 to $141,000, an increase of more than 200%.
+This underscored the importance of having cyber protection protocols in place in an increasingly digital age.

 Using business continuity as a guiding principle drives new best practices for preventing and responding to cyber security attacks.
 With a business continuity mindset, you focus on what is needed to keep the business running, and how quickly you can “return to operations”.
 When we discuss business continuity, we understand that we need to take steps to prevent disruption, mitigate the scope of potential disruptions, respond effectively when disruptions happen, and have the systems and processes in place to recover quickly.

-For over a year, we have promoted and refined our CPR model:
+For over a year, we have promoted and refined our CPR model to help ensure appropriate data protection and security.

 Communicate and Educate: Involve everybody in the solution by educating your team on the risks, how to spot and report fraudulent content, and how their behavior can prevent or help an attack.